More on Morton's syndrome:

-Morton's neuroma (Syndrome) is a condition resulting in pain between the third and forth toes from compression of a nerve.
+Morton's neuroma or Morton' s syndrome is a condition resulting in pain between the third and forth toes cause by compression of a nerve.

-Sometimes it is caused by a neuroma or benign tumour on the plantar digital nerves (situated in the web between the toes).
-It may develop due to ill fitting shoes which press against the nerve.
+Sometimes it is caused by a neuroma or benign tumour on the plantar digital nerves which are situated in the web between the toes.
+Morton's neuroma may develop due to ill fitting shoes which press against the nerve.
 The condition is made worse by athletes who spin on the ball of their foot such as golfers and tennis players.

 What can the patient do to treat mortons neuroma?